jrandj/aws-security-specialty/README.md

 1. Distinguish the compliance state of data through tag-based data classifications and automate remediation.

+    * Tags can be used on AWS resources based on a data classification framework to implement compliance with a data governance program.
+Tagging in this context can be used for automation such as enabling and validating data encryption, retention, and archiving.

 1. Evaluate a number of transport encryption techniques and select the appropriate method (i.e., TLS, IPsec, client-side KMS encryption).

+    * AWS recommends following secure key and certificate management, enforcing encryption in transit, automating detection of unintended data access, and authenticating network communications: Specific best practices include:
+        * Implementing secure  protocols such as TLS or IPSec (relevent protcols depend on the services you are using).
+        * Using HTTPS with Amazon CloudFront.
+        * Using a VPN for external connectivity.
+Consider using an IPsec VPN for point-to-point or network-to-network connections.
+        * Enabling a HTTPS listener for securing connections to load balancers.
+        * Configuring HTTPS encryption on instances.
+        * Configuring TLS to encrypt connections to database instances and clusters.
+        * Using a tool or detection mechanism to automatically detect attempts to move data outside of defined boundaries.
+        * Consider using Amazon Macie to monitor data access activity for anomalies.

 ## Appendix